sbme-tutorials/sbme-tutorials.github.io/2021/CG_HEMN224/assignments/1-assignment1.md

 ## Important Notes
 * Specify your **Name** and **Code** in the Report.md file.

+* Submissions without name will not be considered.

 * You are allowed to discuss task problems with your mates.
 But code must be on your own.

 * You can get code lines from internet and include them in your own code and you must cite the source.
 * Sharing few code lines of your own with your classmates is allowed for identifying and fixing bugs, it is not allowed to see others solution before submitting.
-* Report must include summary about your implementation, sample results and issues that you faced and how you fixed it.**MARKDOWN**
+* Report must include summary about your implementation, sample results and issues that you faced and how you fixed it.
 * You must mention any kind of contribution of other mates.

 ### Submitting